 - [Easy to Load and Operate] Place luggage directly into the unit or load the Ranger like a laundry hamper.
 Heat comes from all sides and eliminates cold spots, so there is no moving air, motors, or moving parts which can break down.
 Items being treated can touch the interior walls.

 - [Ongoing Support] ThermalStrike Ranger has a one-year warranty, ongoing customer service, and quality materials and workmanship

 - [Everything You Need] Includes a built-in timer (two, four, and eight hour cycles) which turns the unit off and a thermometer which clips onto the front of the unit and shows the current and maximum temperature reached during a heat treatment.
 Based on a national average, a four-hour heating cycle costs less than 16 cents.

 In my professional opinion, the Zapp Bug Oven or the Thermal Stike is the only way to almost guarantee that you do not bring bed bugs home.

 Treat Your Belongings with a Portable Bed Bug Heater!

-These tips should help you safely return form a trip anywhere in the world without bringing bed bugs back home with you.
+In conclusion, these tips should help you safely return from a hotel trip anywhere in the world without bringing bed bugs back home with you.
 You can also feel free to check one of the many bed bug registry sites but these are providing anecdotal evidence.

-These tips will definitely help ensure that you are doing everything within your power to not bring any unwanted guests home.
-If you suspect your hotel room has an issue, ask to switch rooms.
+These tips will definitely help ensure that you are doing everything within your power to not bring any unwanted bed bugs home from a hotel.
+In addition, if you suspect your hotel room has an issue, ask to switch rooms.
 Hotels are usually accommodating and want to please the customer.
-Don’t let bed bugs and hotels stop you from having a great vacation.
+Above all, don’t let bed bugs and hotels stop you from having a great vacation.